-"Power of 2" binary page size Configuration Register is a user-programmable nonvolatile register that allows the page size of the main memory to be configured for binary page size (512 bytes) or DataFlash standard page size (528 bytes).
-The "power of 2" page size is a onetime programmable configuration register and once the device is configured for "power of 2" page size, it cannot be reconfigured again.
-The devices are initially shipped with the page size set to 528 bytes.
+"Power of 2" binary page size Configuration Register is a user-programmable nonvolatile register that allows the page size of the main memory to be configured for binary page size (512-bytes) or standard DataFlash page size (528-bytes).
+The "power of 2" page size is a one-time programmable configuration register and once the device is configured for "power of 2" page size, it cannot be reconfigured again.
+The devices are initially shipped with the page size set to 528-bytes.
 The user has the option of ordering binary page size (512 bytes) devices from the factory.
 For details, please refer to Section 26.
-"Ordering Information" on page 47.
+"Ordering Information" on page 44.